Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 1. Download the Articulate or Articulate_script folder which contains the Articulate.py Module, Articulations.py, and an example Media Sites file (codes.sites.csv).
 2. Download all necessary Python modules described above.
 3. Obtain developer key(s) from Google CSE.
-4. Create or modify Media Sites input file
+4. Create or modify Media Sites input file:
     * File should maintain the same format as the example file
     * Adding new news sources, which requires understanding how websites store article information, may take time and practice.
 It is important to understand how to navigate a python dictionary when doing this to find how each news source stores article metadata.
 If you are unsure of the dictionary structure for your wesite of interest, a good place to start is by copying the information in the "ALL" line and replacing "site" and "url" with your webiste of interest.
 5. Determine your search requirements and then ***test your search on a short time-frame to better approximate your appropriate time-step size and the number of developer keys required***.

 ### (v).
 GitHub Repository and Executing Articulate

-Articulate can be executed using a GUI (Articulate.py) or directly in the script (Articulate_script.py):
+Articulate can be executed using a GUI (Articulate.py) or directly in the script (Articulate_script.py).

 **(a) via the GUI**

 1. Run Articulate.py.
 The other python file in the folder, Articulations.py, is required to run the program and should be left untouched.

-2. Input parameters through a series of pop-up boxes tk through tk#7.
+2. Input parameters through a series of pop-up boxes labelled tk through tk#7.

 ***In the GUI, once you enter an input, you must also select it's check box.*** You can specify multiple searches to query.
 The code will treat each search individually, however, the final database will exclude dublicates that may come about within multiple searches.
 Also, as stated above, each search gets it's own specified "or" terms.